kyma-project/website/content/blog-posts/2020-08-20-release-notes-1.15/index.md

 ### Documentation from various repository sources displayed on the website

 In response to numerous requests, we extended the **Docs** view and now display various documentation sources on the website.
-From now on, when you click on **Docs** in the main navigation panel, you select the repository from which you want to read the documentation.
+From now on, when you hover over **Docs** in the main navigation panel, you can select the repository from which you want to read the documentation.
 You can choose from the main [Kyma documentation](https://kyma-project.io/docs/), Kyma [CLI](https://kyma-project.io/docs/cli/), and Kyma [Control Plane](https://kyma-project.io/docs/control-plane/).
 <!-- I BELIEVE THIS PART IS OF NO INTEREST TO THE CLIENTS/USERS AND SHOULD NOT BE INCLUDED IN THE NOTES; THIS WILL BE REMOVED
 It is possible to add documentation from any other repository within the `kyma-project` and `kyma-incubator` GitHub organizations, as long as these documents meet certain requirements and you perform some additional configuration steps.